1. INTRODUCTION

 The type of information we collect, and hold includes personal information about:

-In general, the personal information we collect and hold may include name, contact details, occupation, identification, personal preferences, payment information (including financial and credit card information), website usage data (which may include your IP address, how you accessed our website and your wider geographic location), personal description, professional history, information relating to your dealings with us and other information which assists us in conducting our business, providing and marketing our services and meeting our legal obligations.
+In general, the personal information we collect and hold may include name, contact details, occupation, identification, personal preferences, payment information (including financial and credit card information), images and recordings, social media and website usage data (which may include your IP address, how you accessed our website and interacted with our social media channels, and your wider geographic location), personal description, professional history, information relating to your dealings with us and other information which assists us in conducting our business, providing and marketing our services and meeting our legal obligations.

 We also collect additional information about job applicants and team members, including information about qualifications, skills, experience, character, screening checks (including health, reference, background, directorship, financial probity, identity, eligibility to work, vocational suitability and criminal record checks), emergency contacts, work performance, conduct, use of our IT and communications resources, payroll matters, leave and tax/financial affairs.

-Some of the personal information we collect about team members is collected pursuant to laws including the Fair Work Act, Superannuation Guarantee (Administration) Act, the Income Tax Assessment Act and other tax laws, Corporations Act, occupational health and safety acts and workers compensation acts.
+Sometimes we are required or authorised by law to collect some of the personal information we collect.
+Those laws may include the Fair Work Act, Superannuation Guarantee (Administration) Act, the Income Tax Assessment Acts and other tax laws, Corporations Act, surveillance devices acts, Privacy Act, Workplace Surveillance Act, Telecommunications (Interception and Access) Act and health services acts, charity and fundraising acts, Australian Charities and Not-for-profits Commission Act, occupational health and safety acts and workers compensation acts.

 3. HOW DO WE COLLECT AND HOLD INFORMATION?

-We only collect personal information by lawful and fair means.
 In many cases, you do not have to provide personal information to us if you do not want to.
 However, if we are unable to collect or use your information, we may not be able to engage with you effectively or at all.
+For example, we may not be able to do the things described in section Error!
+Reference source not found., such as assessing your applications and providing donation receipts.

 *COOKIES AND OUR WEBSITE